rohanagarwal/slate/source/index.html.md

 # Introduction

 Welcome to the Veridata API!
-Veridata is a modern, RESTful API-driven county criminal screening service.
+Veridata is a modern, RESTful API-driven criminal record screening service.
+Veridata supports searching NSOPW, the National Sex Offender Public Website, as well as various jurisdictions for county criminal records.

 The Veridata API uses resource-oriented URLs, supports authentication and HTTPS verbs, and leverages JSON in all responses passed back to customers.

 # Demo

-Feel free to explore our interactive [demo](http://demo.verifieddataservices.com) which provides search capabilities for criminal county court records in the state of Maryland.
+Feel free to explore this interactive demo which provides search capabilities for criminal county court records in the state of Maryland.
+This demo purposely limits results to 20 records.

 # Authentication